 Recognizing the dollar values in effective listening, many companies have added courses in this skill to their regular training programs.
-Some of the pioneers in this effort have been American Telephone & Telegraph Co., General Motors Corporation, Ford Motor Company, The Dow Chemical Company, Western Electric Co., Inc., Methods Engineering Council of Pittsburgh, Minnesota Mining & Manufacturing Co., Thompson Products, Inc., of Cleveland, and Rogers Corp. of
+Some of the pioneers in this effort have been American Telephone & Telegraph Co., General Motors Corporation, Ford Motor Company, The Dow Chemical Company, Western Electric Co., Inc., Methods Engineering Council of Pittsburgh, Minnesota Mining & Manufacturing Co., Thompson Products, Inc., of Cleveland, and Rogers Corp. of Connecticut.

 Warren Ganong of the Methods Engineering Council has compared trainees given a preliminary discussion of efficient listening with those not provided such discussion.
-On tests at the end of the courses the former achieved marks 12 to 15 per cent higher than did the latter.
+On tests at the end of the courses, the former achieved marks 12 to 15 percent higher than did the latter.

-A. A. Tribbey, general personnel supervisor of the Wisconsin Telephone Company, in commenting on the results of a short conference course in which effective listening was stressed, declared: "It never fails to amaze us when we see the skill that is acquired in only three days."
+A. Tribbey, general personnel supervisor of the Wisconsin Telephone Company, in commenting on the results of a short conference course in which effective listening was stressed, declared: "It never fails to amaze us when we see the skill that is acquired in only three days."

 A study of the 100 best listeners and the 100 worst listeners in the freshman class on the University of Minnesota campus has disclosed 10 guides to improved listening.
 Business people interested in improving their own performance can use them to analyze their personal strengths and weaknesses.
 The 10 guides to good listening are:

-1. Find area of interest
+1. Find an area of interest

 All studies point to the advantage in being interested in the topic under discussion.
 Bad listeners usually declare the subject dry after the first few sentences.
 Once this decision is made, it serves to rationalize any and all inattention.